nie-ine/e-editiones/ontology-modeling.markdown

 3. text-structure:Page: text structure as part of a document page and a text expression;<br/>
 4. text-editing:Page: text page of a scientific edition.</p>
 ### Middle-out
-Adhering to the principles “As simple as possible, as complex as needed” and “The least ontologic commitment” (i.e. providing the necessary and sufficient semantics), the modeling faces a challenge in finding the right balance between ground elements and details.
+Adhering to the principles “As simple as possible, as complex as needed” and “The least ontological commitment” (i.e. providing the necessary and sufficient semantics), the modeling faces a challenge in finding the right balance between ground elements and details.
 Deep grounding is provided by very basic or upper ontologies, e.g. CIDOC-CRM.
 On the other end of the spectrum, there is the rather ad hoc project-specific modeling in a stand-alone way, which is not useful for semantic interoperability.
 Middle-out modeling starts at some needed points of depth and detail in a way that allow to easily extend ontologies.
 ### Property oriented
 Entities obtain meaning in the way and to the extent they are related to other entities via properties.
 Databases often contain implicit, condensed or shortcut semantics.
-In order to be explicit, it is important that these semantics are unravelled, with the consequent need to add more properties.
+In order to be explicit, it is important that these semantics are unraveled, with the consequent need to add more properties.
 A simple example is the conversion of a name to a family name and a given name.
 Together with the previous modeling feature (multitude of namespaces), this one leads to a network or a web of OWL ontologies and RDF data graphs.
 ## Result
 There are 2 series: generic and project ontologies.
 The former are further divided into four levels: 1) general domain, 2) general Humanities, 3) specific Humanities, and 4) external terminology systems ontologies (Figure 1).
 This division is rather arbitrary, meaning that it isn’t formalized, but it is convenient to illustrate the articulation of ontologies and their interrelations.
 <!---Table 1 shows the status of the modeling in July 2020.  --->